MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/remote-desktop-services/multipoint-services/MultiPoint-services-Virtualization-Support.md

 -   The MultiPoint server is running on a virtual machine with another server infrastructure on the same physical computer.
 In that case this server infrastructure centralizes the domain, security, and data for the network.
 The MultiPoint server provides Remote Desktop Services and centralizes the desktops.

 > [!NOTE]
-> When running MultiPoint Services on a virtual machine, USB\-over\-Ethernet and RDP client stations are supported.
+> When running MultiPoint Services on a virtual machine, USB-over-Ethernet and RDP client stations are supported.
 Direct video and USB zero client connected stations are not supported.

-For more information about the Hyper\-V role, see [Hyper\-V](../../hyper-v/hyper-v-on-windows-server.md).
+For more information about the Hyper-V role, see [Hyper-V](../../hyper-v/hyper-v-on-windows-server.md).